libscran/mnncorrect/README.md

 ## Overview

-This library provides functionality for batch correction of arbitrary data via the use of mutual nearest neighbors (MNNs).
+This library performs unsupervised batch correction of high-dimensional data via the use of mutual nearest neighbors (MNNs).
 MNN correction was initially described in the context of single-cell RNA sequencing data analysis (see [Haghverdi et al., 2018](https://doi.org/10.1038/nbt.4091)) but the same methodology can be applied for any high-dimensional data containing shared populations across multiple batches.
 The MNN implementation here is based on the `fastMNN()` function in the [**batchelor** package](https://bioconductor.org/packages/batchelor),